MarvNC/vn-userscripts/README.md

 - Platform support information by language, with icons greyed out for unofficial releases and a 🚧 symbol to indicate that a release has not yet been released.
 - Release dates by language
 - Official links
-- All other links linked in releases, which includes info sites like ErogameScape and retail sites.
+- All other links that are linked in releases, which includes info sites like ErogameScape and various retail sites.
+This is collapsible and can be clicked to expand and show all links.
-- Price fetching is currently supported for the following sites:
+- Price fetching is currently supported for the following external retail sites:
   - Steam
   - DMM
   - Getchu